Why Should the United States Ban Single Use Plastic Bags?

 Bans on Disposable Plastic Bags Create Positive Results

-When individual cities and counties ban single use plastic bags, there is less litter and less of the damaging impacts caused by litter.
+When individual cities and counties ban single-use plastic bags, there is less litter and fewer damaging impacts caused by litter.
 A reduction in trash means there is less danger to animals and their habitats.
 Less trash to clean up allows municipalities to direct the money that would have gone to cleanup efforts to other areas where it is needed, and there is peace of mind knowing that drainage systems are not packed full of garbage and will function properly when needed.

 Reduced Dependency on Petroleum

-Many disposable plastic bags are made from oil – crude oil is heated until ethylene gas is produced and it is converted into polyethylene which is stretched into the thin film.
+Many disposable plastic bags are made from oil – crude oil is heated until ethylene gas is produced and it is converted into polyethylene which is stretched into a thin film.
 Only a small percentage of the disposable plastic bags produced are recycled, the majority of plastic bags are thrown in the trash or end up as litter.
-When recycled disposable plastic bags can be processed back into new single use bags (and this would be a compromise), recycling is just not effective.
+When recycled disposable plastic bags can be processed back into new single-use bags (and this would be a compromise), recycling is just not effective.

 Despite a lot of hard work, recycling rates continue to stay low and it is estimated that Americans throw away about 100 billion disposable plastic bags a year.
-Without single use plastic bags, the U.S. can lessen their dependency on petroleum.
+Without single-use plastic bags, the U.S. can lessen its dependency on petroleum.
 As a nonrenewable resource there is only so much oil to go around and by reducing the applications we use petroleum for, the better off we’ll be financially and environmentally.

 Reusable Shopping Bags Can Easily Do the Job of Disposable Bags

-Opponents to single use bag bans are quick to point out that implementing a ban on disposable bags will be at the expense of jobs.
-It is true that disposable plastic bag manufacturing jobs would be lost; however, without disposable bags there will be more of a demand for reusable shopping bags which will create new manufacturing jobs.
+Opponents of single-use bag bans are quick to point out that implementing a ban on disposable bags will be at the expense of jobs.
+Disposable plastic bag manufacturing jobs would indeed be lost; however, without disposable bags, there will be more of a demand for reusable shopping bags which will create new manufacturing jobs.